-Since 1991, disability support services in Australia have been provided under four national disability agreements.
+Since 1991, data was collected and reported on disability support services in Australia under four national disability agreements.

 The Commonwealth/State Disability Agreement Minimum Data Set (CSDA MDS) collection was set up as a 'snapshot' data collection in 1994, following the signing of the first CSDA in 1991.